freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

-Instructions for use:
+To do:
+ - Check that the citations are going to the right place in the DB.

+When deploying:
+ - need to migrate data:
+    - python manage.py migrate alertSystem
+    - run clean-scripts/move-westcitations-to-correct-column61.py
+ - need to recreate sphinx indexes.
- - Drop the f2_case and f2_date files into a directory
+    - update the SQL lines and infix fields manually
+    - reindex.
+    - update any saved queries from caseNumber --> docketNumber
+ - dumps are updated.
+Need to delete old ones, and test that empty attributes don't cause the entire doc not to show up.
+Once tested, notify mailing list and Malamud.
+ - Add courts to the DB using the admin interface or manage.py loaddata
  - Add the entire f2 from resource.org, and point script at it.
- - Add courts to the DB using the admin interface
- - Check that the citations are going to the right place in the DB.
- -

-To do:
- - I have a bit of a DB mess.
-I can resolve it by working in another repo.
- - first: get the new migration (number 0002) removed.
- - next: pull and merge the latest code.
- - next: migrate the db to the latest code.
- - finally: change the db as needed to rename the dockets and such.
+ - Update the advanced search flat page to mention @docketNumber and @westCite
- - add any new courts to the install script.